ahoymarcus/nextjs-myjs-tech-blog/articles/containerization-overview-2022-03-25.md

 Also, the controller pattern means that much of the functionality in the OpenShift Container Platform is extensible for more client customization, tuning the 'business logic' of the system into different behaviors.

-`To make this possible, controllers leverage a reliable stream of changes to the system to sync their view of the system with what users are doing.
+`"To make this possible, controllers leverage a reliable stream of changes to the system to sync their view of the system with what users are doing.
 This event stream pushes changes from etcd to the REST API and then to the controllers as soon as changes occur, so changes can ripple out through the system very quickly and efficiently.
 However, since failures can occur at any time, the controllers must also be able to get the latest state of the system at startup, and confirm that everything is in the right state.
 This resynchronization is important, because it means that even if something goes wrong, then the operator can restart the affected components, and the system double checks everything before continuing.
-The system should eventually converge to the user’s intent, since the controllers can always bring the system into sync.` [Red Hat](https://docs.openshift.com/container-platform/3.11/architecture/index.html)
+The system should eventually converge to the user’s intent, since the controllers can always bring the system into sync."` [Red Hat](https://docs.openshift.com/container-platform/3.11/architecture/index.html)